kudos-dude/react-best-practices/README.md

 Things to look forward to:

 - Suspense
   - Fallback component while a component is rendering.
-Abstracts need for loading gifs for instance.
+E.g. abstracts need for loading gifs.
 - Hooks
   - Add state to function components.
 Improves optimizing at scale and removes need for "wrapper hell"
 - Concurrent